jinaga/jinaga_com/src/content/documents/03-write-tests/01-write-some-tests-js.md

 title: "Write Some Tests (JavaScript)"
 ---

-This assumes that you have [created a Node Application](../../setup-steps/create-node-app/) and [installed Jinaga](../../setup-steps/install-jinaga/).

 The easiest way to see Jinaga working is to write some tests.
 For that, you will need a test runner.
 We like [Jest](https://jestjs.io/).